DonaldAndrewMd/Beyond-Dashboards--Excel-Process-Tracking-System/README.md

 ### Summary:
 Forsythe Pharmacy use WhatsApp to manage just-in-time drug orders from hospitals.
 When the number of hospitals grew, this caused missed and duplicate orders, poor accountability,, no reporting, and a system that was unreliable and hard to audit for pharmacy operations.

+## Constraints
+- No budget for a full web application
+- No dedicated IT team
+- Staff already familiar with Microsoft Excel
+- Need near–real-time visibility into orders and order progress from start to delivery.
+- Solution must be simple, cheap, and reliable